Starting Time: 6:00:00 PM

 Join us as we welcome (back) Gaelynn Lea for an intimate concert at the historic Stanley-Whitman House (37 High St. Farmington, CT).

 Classically trained violinist and songwriter Gaelynn Lea has been bewitching scores of fans with her haunting original songs and experimental takes on traditional fiddle music.
-Her work most recently won NPR Music’s 2016 Tiny Desk Contest, a competition drawing submissions of original songs from more than 6,000 musicians across the country.
+Her song submission, Someday We Will Linger In The Sun, most recently won NPR Music’s 2016 Tiny Desk Contest, a competition drawing submissions of original songs from more than 6,000 musicians across the country.

 // ABOUT THE MUSIC IN THE TAVERN SERIES //